What is Commercial General Liability Insurance? Can I add it to my Malpractice Policy?

 - Claim 2: An autistic child fell during a session, causing 2 fractures in his arm. $764 was paid out on the policy.

-*Please note: You must have professional liability insurance with CPH & Associates in order to attain General Liability coverage, unless you’re seeking General Liability for a special event.
+*Please note: You must have professional liability insurance with CPH Insurance in order to attain General Liability coverage, unless you’re seeking General Liability for a special event.
 If you need Special Event General Liability Insurance, click here to get a quote and apply online!

 Questions?
 Call 800-875-1911 and speak to a licensed agent about your options!